payal177/Smart-CCTV-Monitoring-Project-/README.md

 # Smart CCTV - Monitoring System
 A futuristic, real-time security monitoring dashboard built with Python, CustomTkinter, and OpenCV.
-This application features an integrated tactical HUD overlay with interactive tracking modules.
+This application features an integrated tactical  overlay with interactive tracking modules.

 ---